hddm-devs/hddm/docs/howto.rst

    model.plot_posteriors()

-This will create a figure for each parameter in your model (which could be a lot).
+This will create a figure for each parameter in your model.
 Here is an example of what a not-converged chain looks
 like:

 .. figure:: not_converged_trace.png